iq-motion-control/iq-module-communication-doc/docs/tutorials/ifci_px4_flight_controller.rst

     Module Organization on Quadcopter

 First, we will set the flight controller specific parameters. ``ARMING_BEHAVE`` can be left as the default “Use Motor Arm Behave”. ``DISARM_TRIGGER`` will be set to “Coast Motors”.
 This will turn the motor controllers off and allow the motors to spin freely.
 In ``TELEM_IDS_1`` select 0, 1, 2, and 3 to indicate that the flight controller should request telemetry from those module IDs (because this is a bitset parameter, the actual number that is set will be 15).
 Set ``VERTIQ_NUM_CVS`` to 4.
 This means that your IFCI packet will be filled with 4 control signals and that the available control value indices will be 0, 1, 2, and 3.
 More can be read about this in the :ref:`IFCI documentation<controlling_ifci>`.
-After these parameters are set, the flight controller will need to be rebooted.
+After setting these parameters, reboot the flight controller.

 .. figure:: ../_static/tutorial_images/ifci_px4_flight_controller/px4_settings.png
     :align: center